tom-schisler/Mimo-Collection/README.md

 * Ruby!
 BAM!
 You need that to compile SASS.
 * SASS!
 BOOM!
 You need SASS FO SASS.
-* Node!
+* Node && Node Modules!
 POW!
-You need node to install gulpfile packages.
-* Node modules!
-PAPOW!
-You need node modules to run gulpfile tasks.
+You need these to run gulp tasks.

 1. Install ruby (if ruby is not natively installed on your machine: windows homies hollaaa)
   * http://rubyinstaller.org/